 So you’ve scoped your job, you’ve chosen your equipment, and you’ve landed on the ever-versatile rotary laser.
 So what’s next?
-How do I use it?
+Here you will learn how to use your laser level.

 A manual level can do the job, but for large construction projects; it’s simply not efficient enough.
-This is where rotary laser levels become the users’ best friend.
+This is where rotating laser levels become the users’ best friend.

 So, take it out of the box, and let’s get started!